 One of my biggest time-wasters is of course Pinterest.
 Sure, once in a while, it’s cool to look for ideas, but it definitely shouldn’t become a habit.
 Let me repeat myself.
 All of our creative time shouldn’t be spent on Pinterest, unless of course you don’t want to actually make anything after all.

 And if you can’t keep it reasonable, definitely try setting a timer or using an app.
-We have one similar to this* that we use for homeschool stuff.

 Thinking I can accomplish more than what’s actually possible